Kaioga5/bedrock-wiki/docs/commands/mcfunctions.md

 To help create a consistent format, make it easier for everyone to follow, and to maintain uniformity across your functions, it is advised to follow these best-practices for your folder structure:

 1. All your `.mcfunction` files must be  go in a namespaced root-folder within the functions folder.
 On Bedrock Wiki, we use the `wiki` namespace.
 However, you may choose a namespace based on your name or project.
-For more info, refer to namespaces page.
+For more info, refer to the [namespaces](/concepts/namespaces) page.
     - ✅️ `BP/functions/wiki/random_number.mcfunction`
     - ❌️ `BP/functions/random_number.mcfunction`
 2. Folders and files in a pack must be named using `snake_case`